bluesky66-dev/kibana/packages/kbn-dev-utils/src/ci_stats_reporter/README.md

 #### `CiStatsReporter#metrics(metrics: Metric[])`

-Use this method to record metrics in the Kibana CI Stats service.
+Use this method to record metrics in the HyperSec Kibana CI Stats service.

 ```ts
 interface Metric {